CleverCloud/doc.clever-cloud.com/extend/add-ons-api.md

 * `api/production/sso_url` - The production endpoint for single sign-on.

 * `api/test/base_url` - The test endpoint for Clever Cloud api actions.
-Used to test your service on your own machine.
-You can skip this field.
+Used to test your service when you create an add-on provider.
+Then it is the `api/production/sso_url` which is used.

 * `api/test/sso_url` - The test endpoint for single sign-on.
-Used to test your service on your own machine.
-You can skip this field.
+Used to test your service when you create an add-on provider.
+Then it is the `api/production/base_url` which is used.

 ### Authentication